ScreedVA/checkers-imp-adv-coding-proj/README.md

 - Dependancies

 ## Introduction
-This project is comprised of 2 modules within the mypackage directory each responsible for handling thier respective features for the game, This project took around 20 - 25 hours to complete including research and experimentation with the pygame framework.
-This is my first time creating a project of this scale using pygame.
+This project is comprised of 2 modules within the mypackage directory each responsible for handling thier respective features for the game.This is my first time creating a project of this scale using pygame.

 ## Features
 - Graphical User Interface